Cubix1729/logicalpy/README.md

 pip install logicalpy
 ```

+Note than the library needs a Python version higher than 3.10.

 ## Contributing

 If you want to contribute to this (small) project, you can [open an issue](https://github.com/Cubix1729/logicalpy/issues)